rockettheme/docs/Docs/wordpress/themes/salient/comingsoon.md

 ---
 title: Salient: Recreating the Demo - Coming Soon Page
 description: Your Guide to Recreating Elements of the Salient Demo for WordPress
-breadcrumb: /wordpress:WordPress/!templates:Templates/salient:Salient
+breadcrumb: /wordpress:WordPress/!themes:Themes/salient:Salient

 ---

 ## Introduction

-The **Coming Soon** example page demonstrates how you can create and assign a useful Coming Soon page for your template.
+The **Coming Soon** example page demonstrates how you can create and assign a useful Coming Soon page for your theme.

 In this guide, we will go over how to create a new theme outline for the Coming Soon page, configure the **Simple Counter** particle, and assign the coming soon outline to your home page.